SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/project.png)

+    The .env file contains connection or binding details on the HDI container.

     The panes in the explorer can be expanded and resized.

-    >Optionally right click on **OPEN EDITORS** and choose **Hide** or uncheck the item.
+    >Optionally right click on **OUTLINE** and **TIMELINE** and choose **Hide**.
 Hidden panes can be shown again using the ... menu in the top right of the Explorer.

     At this point, an HDI container has been created which can be thought of as an isolated set of schemas within an SAP HANA Cloud database.